 The picture gets more complicated if both radar vehicle and target are moving, the task for which moving radar was created in the early seventies by some very clever boffins at industry heavyweight Kustom Signals.

 How Radar is Used

 Two types of radar are used—stationary and moving.
 Stationary radar must be used from a static site, typically a patrol car parked alongside the road.
 The most common sort of stationary-only radar is the hand-held model popularized by decades of photographs of officers holding them, often pointed toward the camera, like giant pistols.

 Newer radar models have two features that make them particularly lethal.
 Same Lane mode allows the officer to clock same-direction vehicles ahead of the rolling cruiser.
-If the radar has a second, rear-facing antenna it can clock faster vehicles as they approach from behind.
+If the radar has a rear antenna it can clock faster vehicles as they come up from behind.

 Fastest Speed mode allows the radar to sample multiple targets and display the speed of the fastest.
 Using this feature it's easy to clock a motorcycle passing an eighteen-wheeler, an impossible feat for conventional radar.
 Learn more about this type of radar.

 With a single exception, moving radar is the tool of choice for state highway patrols.
 In Pennsylvania, the law permits only the State Police to use radar and then only in stationary mode.
 Hand-held radar, usually K-band Decatur models, have been the mainstay of the Pennsylvania State Police for years.